SAEON/national-climate-change-response-database/platform/centos/README.md

 ```

 # Setup continuous deployment via GitHub Actions

-On the deployment server, create a limited permissions user called `runner` that is part of the `docker` group
+Either use the Microsoft-provided shared runners, or setup a self hosted runner to run GitHub Actions workflows.
+In either case a limited permissions user is required.

 ```sh
 sudo adduser runner
 sudo passwd runner # this should be a strong password sudo usermod -aG docker runner
 ```

+## Self hosted runner setup
+On the deployment server, create a limited permissions user called `runner` that is part of the `docker` group

 Follow [the instructions on GitHub](/settings/actions/runners) to install a self-hosted runner.